nickfargo/state/src/state-expression.coffee.md

 **Priority 2:** Recognize an explicitly named category object.

-          else if key of result and value result[ key ] = clone result[ key ], value
+          else if categoryMap[ key ]? and value result[ key ] = clone result[ key ], value

 **Priority 3:** Use keys and value types to infer implicit categorization.